Azure/iotedge/doc/NotaryContentTrust.md

 #### Notary TUF Trust collection initialization
 Once the Notary is set up, the TUF trust collection for each individual image can be done.

-`notary init --rootkey root_image.key --rootcert root_image.crt exampleregistry.azurecr.io/image`
+`notary init --rootkey root_image.key --rootcert root_image.crt exampleregistry.azurecr.io/image -c ~/.notary/config.json`

 Note that Notary Trust collection for an container image can be initialized only once.
 If a new version of the image there is no need to initialize the trust collection again.